KarrLab/obj_tables/docs/migration.rst

 used by migration to determine changes in the *schema*.
 Figure 1 below illustrates these concepts.

 .. figure:: migration/figures/migration_example_figure.png
     :width: 600
+    :align: center
     :alt: Example data file migration

     Figure x.
 Example Object model data migration.
 We illustrate the migration of file :obj:`biomodel_x.xlsx`.
 Three Git repositories are involved: :obj:`obj_model`, :obj:`wc_lang`, and :obj:`bio_modelx`.
     As time increases up, within a repository later commits depend on earlier commits.
     (Only selected dependencies are illustrated.)
     :obj:`wc_lang` is a schema repo, and :obj:`bio_modelx` is a data repo that uses :obj:`wc_lang`.
     The earliest illustrated commit of :obj:`bio_modelx` contains a version of :obj:`biomodel_x.xlsx` that depends on the earliest commit of :obj:`wc_lang`, which depends on the earliest commit of :obj:`obj_model` (dashed arrows).
     :obj:`wc_lang` is updated twice, to produce its latest commit.
 A configured migration automatically updates :obj:`biomodel_x.xlsx` so that it's consistent with the latest commit of :obj:`wc_lang` (solid purple arrow).

 .. todo: distinguish schema & data repos by color